robincsamuel/robincsamuel.github.io/_posts/2016-12-07-csrf-token-session-error-with-laravel-on-ie-edge.md

 Recently, I used laravel 5.2 for a project and faced a weird error with handling cookies.
 The problem was with storing the cookies on Internet Explorer and Edge browsers.
 After doing a lot of search, I came to understand that the issue is basically with P3P Policy.

 You could get a lot of answers if you do a search, but I got confused about how to implement those solutions.
-At last I was able to fix the issue using middleware, and thought of sharing the solution with the world.
+At last I was able to fix the issue using middleware, and thought I'll share my solution here.

-All you need to do is create a middleware and include the same in all routes,
+We can create a middleware to set the `P3P` header, and usethat for all the routes as shown below.

 ```php
 php artisan make:middleware IeFix